 The oncology services at Bedford Hospital are based in the dedicated oncology unit: The Primrose Unit, which was funded by Bedford Hospitals Charity, in liaison with Macmillan Cancer Support and opened in 2003.

 The unit provides a full complement of high quality, clinical and support services and is a cancer treatment unit with facilities to treat a wide range of cancers areas including breast, colorectal, lung, prostate, gastric, lymphoma and gynaecology.
-The Primrose unit team is made up of three consultants, a clinical oncology assistant, nurse specialists and a nursing team, all of whom work very closely with other departments within Bedford Hospital and with the radiology centre at Addenbrooke’s Hospital to ensure a multi disciplinary approach to patient care and to offer a truly holistic service to all patients at each stage of their cancer journey.
+The Primrose unit team is made up of seven consultants, two Chemotherapy Nurse Practitioners and a nursing team, all of whom work very closely with other departments within Bedford Hospital and with the radiology centre at Addenbrooke’s Hospital to ensure a multi disciplinary approach to patient care and to offer a truly holistic service to all patients at each stage of their cancer journey.

 The Primrose unit houses Bedford Hospital’s outpatient oncology service for cancer patients.
-New and follow-up patients with cancer are seen in one of the twelve clinics each week.
+New and follow-up patients with cancer are seen in one of the several clinics each week.

-Chemotherapy, monoclonal antibody therapy and other anti-neoplastic agents are administered daily in the purpose built suite in the primrose unit by one of our eight specialist chemotherapy nurses, and supported by a phlebotomist in the unit.
-It has facilities for diagnostic outpatient interventional procedures and therapeutic interventions.
+Chemotherapy, monoclonal antibody therapy and other anti-neoplastic agents are administered daily in the purpose built suite in the primrose unit by one of our specialist chemotherapy nurses, and supported by a phlebotomist in the unit.

-The chemotherapy suite offers daily sessions (during weekdays), for oncology patients and shared care for haematology patients and is attached to the outpatient clinic area allowing the nursing staff to work closely with all of the consultants, ensuring a first class, seamless service for all the patients.
+The chemotherapy suite offers daily sessions (during weekdays), for oncology patients and shared care for haematology patients.
+It is attached to the outpatient clinic area allowing the nursing staff to work closely with all of the consultants, ensuring a first class, seamless service for all the patients.
 The primrose unit has its own phlebotomy service and a cancer information and support centre.

 A scalp cooling system is also available which can be used to minimise chemotherapy induced alopecia.
 The unit also provides a PICC line service and 24hr telephone support line for chemotherapy patients.
-The unit also houses the palliative care team, and the clinical research team.
+The unit also houses the palliative care team.

 Patients requiring radiotherapy have their treatment carried out at Addenbrooke’s hospital in Cambridge.
-Patients requiring surgery and other interventions are discussed in one of the six multidisciplinary team meetings which are held each week, some of which are teleconferenced to the cancer centre in Cambridge and other centers in the Anglia Cancer Network.
+Patients requiring surgery and other interventions are discussed in one of the multidisciplinary team meetings which are held each week, some of which are teleconferenced to other cancer centres including Cambridge.

 Cancer Information and Support Service